ssube/isolex/README.md

 An [example config file](./docs/isolex.yml) is provided in [the `docs/` directory](./docs).
 This enables most of the core features, but requires [some secrets](./docs/getting-started.md#secrets) to be defined in the environment.

-## Getting Started

-The bot interacts through Discord, Slack, or a GraphQL API.

-The [getting started guide](./docs/getting-started.md) has more information on using the bot.